The State Of Your Union – 7 Topics To Discuss With Your Spouse

 6. My 5-year goals for our relationship are…You may also wish to discuss action steps you plan to take to help you reach your one- and five-year goals.

-7. You can make me feel more loved and valued by…This may include specific words or actions you’d like your partner to use.
+7. I’d love it if you would…This may include specific words to use or actions you’d like your partner to take.

 In the comments below, let me know what you think of these topics.
 Are there others you would include?
 How do you and your spouse evaluate your relationship?